-ARTICLE XV: Accredited Surgical Facilities
+ARTICLE XVII: Accredited Surgical Facilities

 Section 1.
-Policy: By July 1, 2002 all Active Members and Candidates for Membership who perform plastic surgery under anesthesia, other than minor local anesthesia and/or minimal oral tranquilization, must perform all such plastic surgery in a surgical facility that meets at least one (1) of the following criteria: accredited by a national or state recognized accrediting agency/organization such as the American Association for Accreditation of Ambulatory Surgical Facilities, Inc. (AAAASF), Accreditation Association for Ambulatory Health Care, Inc. (AAAHC), Canadian Association for Accreditation of Ambulatory Surgery Facilities (CAAASF), or Joint Commission on Accreditation of Health Care Organizations (JCAHO), certified to participate in the Medicare program under Title XVIII and/or licensed by the state in which the facility is located.
+Policy: All Active Members and Candidates for Membership in the United States and Canada who perform plastic surgery under anesthesia, other than minor local anesthesia and/or minimal oral tranquilization, must perform all such plastic surgery in a surgical facility that meets at least one (1) of the following criteria: accredited by a national or state recognized accrediting agency/organization such as the American Association for Accreditation of Ambulatory Surgical Facilities, Inc. (AAAASF), Accreditation Association for Ambulatory Health Care, Inc. (AAAHC), Canadian Association for Accreditation of Ambulatory Surgery Facilities (CAAASF) or The Joint Commission (TJC); certified to participate in the Medicare program under Title XVIII; and/or licensed by the state or province in which the facility is located.

 Section 3.
-Reinstatement: After expulsion for one (1) year, a Member or Candidate for Membership may apply to the Trustees for reinstatement of the privileges of being a Member or Candidate for Membership provided the requirements of Section 1 of this article are met.
+Reinstatement: After expulsion for one (1) year, a Member or Candidate for Membership may apply to the Trustees for reinstatement of the privileges of being a Member or Candidate for Membership provided the requirements of Section 1 of this Article are met.